Last updated: April 10, 2026

 Getting turned away at the border is a real possibility if you are not prepared.
 Border agents in dozens of countries routinely ask for this documentation, and it is not something you can improvise on arrival.

-Why Countries Require Consent
+Why Do Countries Require Consent When a Minor Travels With One Parent?

 The reason comes down to child safety.
 Countries want to prevent international parental abduction.
 When a minor crosses a border with only one parent, authorities cannot easily tell whether both parents agreed to the trip.